·

 He joined the airborne in may 1943, from a Royal Artillery where he was a pre-war TA Sergeant, but willingly dropped a rank to do so.

-After Hardwick and Ringway parachute school, he joined the 5th Scottish battalion in the summer of 1943 in time to leave for north Africa.
+After Hardwick and Ringway parachute school, he joined the 5th Scottish battalion in the summer of 1943 just in time to leave England for north Africa.

-Once in the middle East he took part in the 1st Airborne division landing at Taranto in 1943 and fought from november 43 to may 44 leading 2 platoon into the battle of Mount Cassino in the absence of the platoon commander who was away ill.
-He remainded platoon sergeant of 2 platoons for the invasion of southern France and the greek campaign including the Battle of Athens.
+Once in the middle East he took part to the 1st Airborne division landing in Taranto and fought from november 43 to may 44 leading second platoon into the battle of Mount Cassino in the absence of the platoon commander who was away ill.
+He remainded platoon sergeant of 2nd platoons for the invasion of southern France and the greek campaign including the Battle of Athens.

 Here is the incredible story of his jump in Southern France :

-For that exploit, Sergeant Bert TUCKER was deservedly mentioned in Despatches.
+For that capture, Sergeant Bert TUCKER was deservedly mentioned in Despatches.

-When the war ended, he returned to civil life, but in 1947, he amongst the first to join the 11th para battalion in Ealing. and was promoted B company WO.
+In 1947, he amongst the first to join the 11th para battalion in Ealing and was promoted B company Warrant Officer.

 Le Chateau Clastron de nos jours, rebaptisé Chateau Réva . son vignoble et Ses toitures où attérit le Sergent TUCKER